justanotherdot/justanotherdot/site/posts/may_you_be_the_author_of_two_to_the_n_programs.md

 developers under the auspices of them becoming better employees is alarming.
 What about our mental health?
-Why not more articles about our productivity from the point of view of improving our ability to deal with discomfort, burn out, imposter system, and so on?
+Why not more articles about our productivity from the point of view of improving our ability to deal with discomfort, burn out, imposter syndrome, and so on?

 **Progress is key.**